 Oman is a beautiful country with many interesting and unique places to see.
 As such, it’s no surprise that many people visit every year in order to get away from their daily lives and enjoy some time exploring Oman.

-It can be tempting for travelers to want to take advantage of the bars and nightlife scene in Oman, but you need to remember one thing: drinking alcohol without having an official license is illegal in Oman.
+It can be tempting for travelers to want to take advantage of the bars and nightlife scene in Oman, but you need to remember one thing: drinking alcohol in public can get you in a lot of trouble in Oman.
+This is simply – illegal.

 When booking accommodation at a five-star hotel, you may be sure that the restaurants there will possess a valid license.
 So don’t worry!